ArduPilot/ardupilot_wiki/dev/source/docs/sitl-with-xplane.rst

 Using SITL running inside WSL2
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The :ref:`currently recommended<dev:_sitl-native-on-windows>` way of setting up SITL for Windows runs in Windows Subsystem for Linux, as explained in :ref:`dev:building-setup-windows10`.
+The :ref:`currently recommended<dev:sitl-native-on-windows>` way of setting up SITL for Windows runs in Windows Subsystem for Linux, as explained in :ref:`dev:building-setup-windows10`.

 To connect X-Plane and SITL in this environment you need to manually point each of them at the right address in the virtual network created between the two operating systems.